 *Curious about the change on our flagship wines from Esprit de Beaucastel to Esprit de Tablas?
 Read our blog post explaining the name change.

-The library wines featured in the fall 2015 Collector's Edition shipment will be:
+The library wines featured in the fall 2015 Collector's Edition shipment were:

 Complete notes from a June 2015 tasting are available on the Tablas Creek blog.